exhuma/python-course-basic/slides/index.rst

 * Ensure the encoding is correct
 * A combination of :py:class:`tuple` and :py:class:`set` can make this very easy
-* Upper/Lower case should not matter

-..
-TODO write example code

 Old Course